TV Edwards Solicitors Logo

 The court should issue the application on an urgent basis, depending on the timescales involved, and list an initial hearing.

 This initial hearing is known as a First Hearing Dispute Resolution Appointment (FHDRA).
 The Court will look at what the issues are and give directions about how the case should proceed.
-Often each parent is directed to produce a witness statement.
+Often, each parent is directed to produce a witness statement.

 The Children and Family Court Advisory and Support Services (Cafcass) will undertake safeguarding checks and may be asked to prepare a report for the court.
 Cafcass is an independent body that advises the courts on what is considered to be in the best interests of individual children involved in family proceedings.
-The Cafcass officer may speak to your child to ascertain their wishes and feelings (if your child is old enough and able to make their wishes and feelings reasonably clear).

-Often, agreement is reached when both parents have seen the report prepared by Cafcass.
-However, if there is no agreement the case will proceed to a final hearing.
+Often, an agreement is reached when both parents have seen the report prepared by Cafcass.
+However, if there is no agreement, the case will proceed to a final hearing.
 The Court will hear the evidence from the parties involved, the Cafcass officer, and other experts (if required) to make a binding decision.

 The court’s paramount consideration is the welfare of the child.
 Section 1(3) of the Children Act 1989 contains a list of factors the court should consider when determining any question in respect of the upbringing of a child.
 This is known as the ‘welfare checklist’ and includes consideration of: